AyushSaxena01/E2E-Ecommerce-AutomationTesting/README.txt

-Project : End to end ecommerce website testing using Amazon.
+Project : End to end ecommerce website testing using Amazon. (*Work in progress)

-Technology used: Java 17, Selenium, TestNG, Maven, IntelliJ IDEA.
+Technology used: Java 17, Selenium, TestNG, Maven, IntelliJ IDEA, Jenkins, Allure Reports, Extent Reports.

 This project is to test Amazon ecommerce website end to end using automation testing.